-What it is: TSR measures the change in our share price over the year assuming that dividends paid are reinvested.
-This KPI reflects our commitment to delivering enhanced returns for our shareholders through the execution of our strategy over the medium term.
+Description: TSR measures the change in our share price over the year, assuming that dividends paid are reinvested.
+This reflects our commitment to delivering enhanced returns for our shareholders through executing our strategy over the medium term.
 TSR is a key metric used in setting the long-term incentive plan remuneration for both the Executive Directors and senior managers.

 Total property return